 At 101 Wardour Street you'll find lip-smacking combo of English and Italian cuisine that makes this an absolute must-visit.

-Here, you’ll get a hearty breakfast for under a tenner – with plenty of veggie options.
-Vegan options are a touch limited – but there are some great pasta dishes that fit the bill.
+Here, you'll get a hearty breakfast for under a tenner - with plenty of veggie options.
+This is a great option if you're searching for cheap eats terms nearby - such as "cheap lunch Soho" or "cheap restaurant Soho"!
+Vegan options are a touch limited here - but there are some great pasta dishes that fit the bill.

 The highlight for us?
 The Protein Power Breakfast - combining classic elements like poached eggs and toast with new breakfast must-haves like smashed avocado.